syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Now run the application to render the following output:
+Run the application to render the following output.

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img3.png)